SystemErrorWang/White-box-Cartoonization/README.md

 - We use this repo(https://github.com/nagadomi/lbpcascade_animeface) to detect facial areas
 - Manual data cleaning will greatly increace both datasets quality

+## Acknowledgement
+We are grateful for the help from Lvmin Zhang and Style2Paints Research

 ## Citation
 If you use this code for your research, please cite our [paper](https://systemerrorwang.github.io/White-box-Cartoonization/):